 GPR survey of an active petrol station

 Ground Probing Radar (GPR) aka Ground Penetrating Radar is a geophysical method that can provide a solution to the UST problem.
 Underground storage tanks (USTs) holding petrol, diesel and other volatiles at service stations, transport depots, chemical plants and other industrial sites often present a legacy issue.
 When longstanding sites are finally decommissioned, problems can arise during the regeneration phase, particularly on sites that have more than one generation of tanks.
-Before the modern era of strict environmental regulation, when a new set tanks were installed, the defunct ones may not have been extracted.
+Before the modern era of strict environmental regulation, when a new set tanks were installed, the defunct ones were not always extracted.
 All too often the USTs were simply abandoned in-situ still containing remnant petrol or diesel, or simply infilled with concrete or water and left intact.

 Searching for USTs inside a power generation facility

 Over time surface features associated with the disused tanks such as inspection covers were either removed or obscured when the surfacing was reinstated, hiding the positions of the tanks.
 Records of the abandoned tank positions were often either lost or never kept in the first place.
 Without accurate location information about, abandoned tanks containing volatiles pose a significant hazard to site workers if accidentally disturbed during construction operations.
 Rupturing of the USTs may also contaminate the soil or groundwater, exposing the developer to serious legal liabilities.
-The removal of tanks can also be problematic, particularly where later buildings have been constructed in close proximity or even on top of pre-existing tanks.
+Locating buried tanks can also be problematic, particularly where later buildings have been constructed in close proximity or even on top of pre-existing tanks.